-Data protection laws are being strengthened in May 2018 with the introduction of the General Data Protection Regulations (GDPR) which replaces and builds on the principles contained in the 1998 Data Protection Act.
-GDPR will require all organisations to have tighter control of the way they manage their personal data.
+Data protection laws were strengthened in May 2018 with the introduction of the General Data Protection Regulations (GDPR) which replaced and built on the principles contained in the 1998 Data Protection Act.
+GDPR requires all organisations to have tighter control of the way they manage their personal data.
 Fines for breaches will be up to 20 million Euro, and fines for failing to keep records will be up to 10 million Euro.

-In order to ensure that the Council is in a position to comply with GDPR various work streams have been completed including: reviewing and auditing current practice; checking consents and privacy notices; reviewing contractual terms with suppliers; meeting with all officers who process personal data; creating a policy for GDPR; updating subject access requests procedures; training staff.
+In order to ensure that the Council complies with GDPR various work streams were completed including: reviewing and auditing current practice; checking consents and privacy notices; reviewing contractual terms with suppliers; meeting with all officers who process personal data; creating a policy for GDPR; updating subject access requests procedures; training staff.

 One of the requirements of GDPR is to appoint a Data Protection Officer (DPO).
-The role of the DPO is to oversee the Council's compliance with GDPR and to advise in relation to the law.
+The role of the DPO is to oversee the Council's compliance with GDPR and to advice in relation to the law.
 A briefing paper was presented to and agreed at Leadership Team in April 2018 that recommended the Council appoints the solicitor at South Staffordshire District Council as this Council's DPO, and this was approved at Cabinet in May 2018.

 The Council has a customer feedback scheme for the public to make complaints, comments and compliments, and constructive criticism which is used to improve services.
 The Complaints Charter provides guidance to staff on the Council's complaints process.
-For 2017/18 362 complaints were received compared with 449 in 2016/17.
-We received 187 compliments in 2017/18 which compares with 218 in 2016/17.
+For 2018/19 119 complaints were received compared with 362 in 2017/18.
+We received 107 compliments in 2018/19 which compares with 187 in 2017/18.

-In July 2017, the Council received the Annual Review Letter from the Ombudsman for the period ending 31 March 2017.
-It reported that 7 complaints and enquiries (a reduction from 8 in 2016/17) were received from Lichfield District Residents, which came from corporate and other services, housing and planning and development.
-This total figure compares favourably to the average of 15 complaints received by District Councils within Staffordshire.
-Of the 7 complaints and enquiries 1 was upheld.
+In July 2018, the Council received the Annual Review Letter from the Ombudsman for the period ending 31 March 2018.
+It reported that 7 complaints and enquiries (the same number as in 2017/18) were received from Lichfield District Residents, which came from planning and development, benefits and tax, environmental services and public protection and regulation.
+Of the 7 complaints and enquiries, 1 was upheld.

-The reporting of complaints and compliments continued to improve during 2017/18, with regular reports considered by Leadership Team and circulated to Managers.
+The reporting of complaints and compliments continued to improve during 2018/19, with regular reports considered by Leadership Team and circulated to Managers.
 The reports include details of what we learned from the complaints and changes implemented as a result.
-Members were provided with monitoring reports on a six monthly basis in addition to reports being presented to Audit (and Member Standards) Committee.
+Members are provided with monitoring reports on a six monthly basis in addition to reports being presented annually to Audit and Member Standards Committee.
 Some examples of areas that have improved in response to customer complaints are: